armory3d/armory_docs/graphics/global_illumination.md

 ## Voxel GI

-Set `Armory Render Path - Global Illumination` to `Voxel GI`.
+Set `Armory Render Path - Voxels - Global Illumination` to `Voxel GI`.

 Voxel GI enables **indirect diffuse and specular lighting**.
-This is still a performance heavy feature and should be enabled only on higher-end hardware.
+This is a performance heavy feature and should be enabled only on higher-end hardware.
+Flickering or leaks can occur.

 - Control the quality using the `Cones` property.
 - Control the intensity using the `Diffuse, Specular, Occlusion` properties.